 Each function has a details slider.
 You'll add items and instructions via that slider.
 To view the details of a function, click its name.

-- To add items or instructions, click the + plus by a department.
+- To add items, click the + plus above the department list, or click the + plus by a specific department to add either items or instructions.
 Step-by-step instructions are available at Add Items to Functions and Add Instructions to Events.

 - You may also mass edit the items and instructions in a department by clicking the edit pencil icon for that department.
-Please see Using the Change Quantity/Prices Slider and Instructions Mass Editor.
+Please see Mass Edit Items and Instructions Mass Editor.